From Hyderabad

 Just like in the paintings of Udaipur atelier, the architecture too is a study of contrasts and syncretism as you get to see glimpses of the many influences from the imposing courtyards, the chowks, gateways, to the jharokhas, the mirror work, marble inlay work, murals.

 The Mardana Mahal and Zenana Mahal of the City Palace were converted into museum space when Maharana Bhagwat Singh of Mewar (r.
 1955-1984 CE) bequeathed the palace to the Maharana of Mewar Charitable Foundation (MMCF).
 And during the last 50 years it has grown into one of the most popular tourist places, and destination for academic research as well.
-The invaluable collection of paintings, sculptures, textiles, armoury even as the preservation, and conservation continues, has been garnering international attention.
+The invaluable collection of paintings, sculptures, textiles, armory even as the preservation, and conservation continues, has been garnering international attention.

 The imposing façade of the City Palace that is 800 feet in length and 100 feet in height has been the backdrop for one of the most amazing Holi festivities – the centuries-old tradition that the royal family continues to follow.